aaronjfisher/ggBrain/README.md

 ggBrain
 =======

-Simple to use helper functions for creating pretty brain images with ggplot.
+An R package of simple helper functions for creating brain image figures with ggplot.
 The primary workhorse function is `ggBrain`, which is documented in the vignette.
 Some of the images generated in the vignette are shown below.

 ### To install